mzaidi59/fairseq/examples/simultaneous_translation/docs/evaluation.md

 * Average Lagging
 * Differentiable Average Lagging

 For text, they will be evaluated on detokenized text.
-For speech, the will be evaluated based one millisecond
+For speech, they will be evaluated based on millisecond